albar965/littlenavmap-manual/en/APPROACHES.md

 If time is given you fly the hold as usual:

 1. Enter at the fix using a proper entry procedure
-1. Do a standard turn
+2. Do a standard turn
-1. Fly the straight leg for the given time \(often one minute\)
+3. Fly the straight leg for the given time \(often one minute\)
-1. Do standard turn
+4. Do standard turn
-2. Fly to fix
+5. Fly to fix
-3. Exit hold at fix if done
+6. Exit hold at fix if done

-Do not follow the lines slavish, they are just an indicator for what to fly.
+Do not follow the lines exactly, they are just an indicator for what to fly.
 An exception are holds where a distance is given for the straight leg.
 The hold size will match the distance in this case.

 ![Hold](../images/hold.jpg "Hold")

 _**Picture above:** A hold with 2 nautical miles straight segment length.
-Enter and exit at `ZUNAD` and fly at or above 2600 feet.
+Enter and exit at _`ZUNAD`_ and fly at or above 2600 feet.
 Course is 61° magnetic degrees._

 #### Exiting a Hold {#procedures-flying-exit-holds}